Computer-Science-Research-MU/Postgraduate/index.md

 - A full list of key dates are available  on [the University calendar](https://www.maynoothuniversity.ie/registrar/key-term-dates).

 ## CS Structured Ph.D./M.Sc.
-Module Categorisation
+Programme

 The current regulations state that PhD students must successfully complete 30 ECTS, whilst M.Sc. students are required to complete 10 ECTS.
 In each case, 50% of those ECTS must be *subject specific* modules, whilst the other 50% must be *transferable skills* modules.